karkman/MetagenomeCourse2019/Day1/README.md

 ## (Fairly) Fast MinHash signatures with Sourmash

+Go to the documentation of Sourmash and learn more about minhashes and the usage of Sourmash. https://sourmash.readthedocs.io/en/latest/

-Make sure you're working at Taito-shell with command `sinteractive`.
+Before you start, make sure you're working at Taito-shell with command `sinteractive`.
 ```
 sourmash compute *R1_trimmed.fastq -k 31 --scaled 10000
 sourmash compare *.sig -o comparisons